 - How to tell if a form is used on a landing page

 2. This process takes a LOT of time.
 Whether you’re tackling this cleanup yourself, or you have a team helping you, be aware that this process takes a long time.
 You will want to allot at least eight hours of work for each area of HubSpot that you clean up.
-You may find that this number triples or quadruples depending on the amount of content that you have in your portal, and how familiar you are with the software.
+You may find that this number triples or quadruples depending on the amount of content that you have in your portal and how familiar you are with the software.

 3. Keep track of what you do.
 Keep a bulleted list of what you complete.
 This list will help you remember the areas you’ve already tackled, but can also be used to report back to your marketing team or manager on the progress you’ve made.
-Consider using a free tool like Trello to organize these efforts.

 4. It’s okay to archive.
 If you’re nervous about hitting “delete” on your content, there could be good reason to be.
 Removing content from HubSpot — including contacts, emails, or lists — is permanent.
 And HubSpot's technical support team will likely not be able to help you recover your lost data.
 When in doubt, simply unpublish and archive your content.
 This allows you to keep historic analytic data, and re-publish in the event that you need to access it in the future.